offbyone/ideas/content/rst/tox_testing_with_docker.rst

-Some caveats apply if you are running docker by way of boot2docker, though; because of the nature of the boot2docker filesystem, hardlinks do not work, and distutils -- up until Python 2.7.8//3.4.2 -- fails if it can't hardlink files.
-Working around this requires a filthy hack in your setup.py, which depends on a flag in this Dockerfile to trigger
+Some caveats apply if you are running docker by way of boot2docker, though; because of the nature of the boot2docker filesystem, hardlinks do not work, and distutils -- `up until Python 2.7.8/3.4.2`_ -- fails if it can't hardlink files.
+Working around this requires a filthy hack in your setup.py, which depends on a flag in this Dockerfile to trigger it:
-it:

 .. code:: python